sp18-mayankdas/mern-frontend/Readme.md

 # Font Family:

-    -The CSS font-family property defines the font to be used for an HTML element:
+  - The CSS font-family property defines the font to be used for an HTML element:

   Example:

 ```html
 <p style="font-family: Verdana, Geneva, Tahoma, sans-serif">